zpoint/Redis-Internals/Object/hash/hash.md

 	hset AA zzz val2

-Cpython use a [probing algorithm for hash collisions](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/dict/dict.md#hash-collisions-and-delete), while redis use single linked list
+CPython use a [probing algorithm for hash collisions](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/dict/dict.md#hash-collisions-and-delete), while redis use single linked list

 If two key hash into the same index, they are stored as a single linked list, the latest inserted item in is the front